-- December 2021 Roskomnadzor, acting on a 2017 court order, orders internet service providers (ISPs) to block the Tor Project website and restrict access to its services.
-"Since then, censors have been locked in a battle with Tor's technical team and users in Russia," Wired reports later.
-One approach Tor uses is volunteer-run "bridges" that serve as entry points whose details are not public and are therefore hard to disrupt.
-(How Tor Is Fighting-and Beating-Russian Censorship | WIRED) - December 3, 2021 The U.S. Intelligence Community releases an unclassified, unattributed 1-page document displaying satellite photos (from DigitalGlobe) and a map showing the disposition of Russian forces around Ukraine.
+- December 3, 2021 (See also December 2 entry above) Air Force Magazine reports: "A Defense Department team is on the ground in Ukraine assessing what the country needs to protect itself from air, naval, electronic, and cyber warfare threats as Russian troops gather on multiple fronts, a senior Ukrainian defense official told Air Force Magazine, describing an emphasis on what assistance can be delivered 'today'."
+The visit follows a request by Defense Minister Reznikov during his November 18 meeting with Secretary of Defense Austin at the Pentagon.
+(With Russia on Multiple Fronts, DOD Team in Ukraine Assesses Air Defense Needs Air Force Magazine) - December 3, 2021 The U.S. Intelligence Community releases an unclassified, unattributed 1-page document displaying satellite photos (from DigitalGlobe) and a map showing the disposition of Russian forces around Ukraine.
 The lengthy title is: "Potential for 175,000 Russian Forces Near Ukraine: Evidence of Recent Artillery, Equipment, Personnel Movements and Planning."
 It is the result of a decision reportedly by President Biden personally to aggressively expose and thereby undermine Russian plans and operations by declassifying intelligence at a level observers say is unprecedented.
-(Russia planning massive military offensive against Ukraine involving 175,000 troops, U.S. intelligence warns The Washington Post; Ukraine: Inside the spies' attempts to stop the war BBC News) - December 3, 2021 Air Force Magazine reports: "A Defense Department team is on the ground in Ukraine assessing what the country needs to protect itself from air, naval, electronic, and cyber warfare threats as Russian troops gather on multiple fronts, a senior Ukrainian defense official told Air Force Magazine, describing an emphasis on what assistance can be delivered 'today'."
-The visit follows a request by Defense Minister Reznikov during his November 18 meeting with Secretary of Defense Austin at the Pentagon.
-(With Russia on Multiple Fronts, DOD Team in Ukraine Assesses Air Defense Needs Air Force Magazine) - December 6, 2021 A New Jersey Superior Court Judge rules that an insurance company's denial of coverage to Merck & Co. for losses sustained as a result of the 2017 NotPetya attack was invalid.
+(Russia planning massive military offensive against Ukraine involving 175,000 troops, U.S. intelligence warns The Washington Post; Ukraine: Inside the spies' attempts to stop the war BBC News) - December 6, 2021 A New Jersey Superior Court Judge rules that an insurance company's denial of coverage to Merck & Co. for losses sustained as a result of the 2017 NotPetya attack was invalid.
 Ace American Insurance Company had cited an "act of war" exclusion to deny Merck's claim, but the judge's order determines that the war exclusion only applies to armed conflict and that insurers should have put their customers "on notice" that cyberattacks would not be covered.
-(Superior Court of New Jersey, Docket No.: U.N.-L-2682-18, 12-6-21; Merck's \$1.4 Billion Insurance Win Splits Cyber From 'Act of War' (bloomberglaw.com))
+(Superior Court of New Jersey, Docket No.: U.N.-L-2682-18, 12-6-21; Merck's \$1.4 Billion Insurance Win Splits Cyber From 'Act of War' (bloomberglaw.com)) - December 8, 2021 The RAND Blog publishes a commentary that posits: "If Russia were to invade Ukraine, it would likely employ massive cyber and electronic warfare tools and long-range PGMs.
+The aim would be to create 'shock and awe,' causing Ukraine's defenses or will to fight to collapse.
+This was wishful Soviet thinking early in its Afghanistan war and America's calculus early in the Iraq war."
+(If Russia Invaded Ukraine | RAND) - December 15, 2021 The EU approves a €31 million assistance package for Ukraine's Armed Forces under the European Peace Facility that includes support for cyber defense.
+Part of the funding will go toward the Communication and Cyber Security Command of Ukraine and feature a cyber-lab and security software and hardware.